 AMP is an HTML framework that helps desktop-optimized sites deliver ultra-fast mobile versions of webpages.

-AMP is created by Google, which has led to claims it gives pages a ranking advantage in mobile search over non-AMP pages.
+AMP is a creation of Google, which has led to claims it gives pages a ranking advantage in mobile search over non-AMP pages.

-Google has debunked those claims and said AMP is not a ranking factor.
+Despite actively encouraging people to use it, Google has debunked claims that AMP is a ranking factor.

 Case closed, right?

 It’s easy to say AMP doesn’t give a site an advantage in rankings and leave it at that.

 But we can’t write it off and ignore the impact it has on other elements that do matter for SEO.

 Here’s what the evidence says about AMP’s impact on search results and its connection to other ranking factors.

 And if you have more questions about what is and isn’t a Google Ranking Factor, we answer them all in the latest Google Ranking Factors: Fact Or Fiction ebook.